Jiayi-Harley/Poverty-Prediction-from-Satellite-Imagery-Replication-and-Contextual-Adaptation/Adaptation/README.md

 ![Scatter plot of GDP vs NTL](results/gdp_vs_ntl_scatter.png)

 This plot is just a quick check to see whether the night-light signal has any relationship with the GDP values we sampled across Sichuan.
 The points are fairly spread out, but there’s a general upward tendency: brighter locations usually match with higher local GDP.
 It’s not a tight pattern, which is expected given the noise in both datasets, but it’s enough to show that the basic idea still holds here and that the night-light intensity does carry some information about local economic conditions.

+The Sentinel-2 patches and CNN feature arrays are not committed to the repository due to size, but the notebooks in `adaptation/code/` show how they were created.